pikesley/pikesley.org.astro/p.org/src/pages/blog/2023/02/18/massively-over-engineering-a-static-website.md

   text: Luna
 ```

-but then all other gigs at the same venue would also have those same `location`, `latitude`, `longitude` and `venue_website` fields, which I'd been blindly cut-and-pasting for years.
+but then all other gigs at the same venue would also have those same `location`, `latitude`, `longitude` and `venue_website` fields, which I'd been blindly copy-pasting for years.
 All this file really needs is the `time` (the date is encoded in the filename) and a pointer to the `location`, which we can define elsewhere.

 So I got to work normalising, _by hand_ (and using a handful of shonky, definitely-not-idempotent scripts), dozens of YAML files, into this sort of form: